MightComeback/aethlon-td/docs/progress/FEATURESET_CHECKLIST.md

 [] Seasons affect weather
 [] Preview and Configure Time of year in Map Editor

+[] Biomes concept is defined

+[] Map generator generates multiple spawn/exit points [] Maps spawn/exit points can be bound to waves
+[] "Temporary" paths are defined (i.e. towers are not placeable, destroyed/converted into path on scripted wave - configured by seed/map editor)

+[] Map generator algo is sequential (rivers -> paths -> heightmap -> objects)
+[] Path tiles can be defined on top a of river, but replaced with bridge tiles [] Path tiles can be deifned on top of a mountain (i.e. adjacent tiles heightmap Y > 4), but replaced with tunnel tiles

 [] Game is Colored
 [] Textures are congruent